Skip over main navigation

 • Planning services within the NHS

-You can find out how patient data is used by our member charities to save and improve lives in this booklet.
-Further case studies can be found on this page.
+You can find out how patient data is used by our member charities to save and improve lives in our 'A matter of life and death: how your health information can make a difference' booklet.
+Further case studies can be found on our case studies page.

-To explore our policy work in this area take a look at our position statement and consultations responses relating to patient data.
+To explore our policy work in this area take a look at our 'Unlocking patient data to transform research and care' briefing, position statement and consultations responses relating to patient data.

 Public attitudes to the use of patient data